 Homeschooling through high school can be intimidating for families.
 Our hope at Capital Christian Homeschool is to help you feel confident as you enter secondary education at home.

-While there is flexibility in curriculum choices for homeschooling high school, we would like to keep things simple and hit Michigan’s graduation requirements.
+While curriculum choices are flexible for homeschooling high school, we would like to keep things simple and hit Michigan’s graduation requirements.

-Our dream is to have a full rotation of high school classes (other than math) at our group, allowing freshmen to enter and complete high school curriculum in a supportive and encouraging learning community.
+Our dream is to have a full rotation of high school classes (other than math), allowing freshmen to enter and complete high school curriculum in a supportive and encouraging learning community.

 While a full rotation of classes is our hope, we trust God to provide willing facilitators to make this plan a reality from year to year as He sees fit.